Enteee/duckpond.ch/_drafts/migrate-a-git-repository-with-submodules.md

 ---

 With [git-sync-mirror], migrating or mirroring a git repository is a piece of cake.
-But there are additional steps needed, when when the git repository references submodules.
+But when the migrated repository contains submodules additional steps are required.

 # The Problem

-They key problem is that when mirroring git repositires submodule references are not updated.
+They key problem is that submodule references are not updated when mirroring git repositires.
 This is because those references are tracked in a `.gitmodules` file inside the repository.
 Which is not changed during the migration process.

 As an example, imagine you want to mirror the [githubtraining/example-dependency]